Fun Facts About the Lewis and Clark Expedition and its Time in North Dakota

 What did they eat?

 Expedition members carried some food supplies with them like pork, flour, dried soup, lard and liquor.
-While in North Dakota, the Corps found bountiful game like buffalo, elk, deer and antelope.
-It also obtained food like corn, squash and beans from the Mandan and Hidatsa Indians.
-While in North Dakota, the men were documented as sometimes eating up to nine pounds of meat per day!
+While in North Dakota, the Corps found bountiful game like buffalo, elk, deer and antelope - the men were documented as sometimes eating up to nine pounds of meat per day!
+They also obtained food like corn, squash and beans from the Mandan and Hidatsa Indians.

 The camp is located in present day Washburn, North Dakota, but the fort is named after the Mandan Indians who were known for being peaceful and hospitable.